UglyDolls poster

 The inciting incident occurs at 11 minutes when Moxy discovers a tunnel in the pipe system that no one has explored before.
 Despite Ox's warnings, she realizes this could be the path to the Big World she's always dreamed of reaching..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Moxy and her friends make the active choice to enter the tunnel together, leaving Uglyville behind to pursue their dream of reaching children in the Big World., moving from reaction to action.
+This demonstrates the protagonist's commitment to Moxy and her friends make the active choice to enter the tunnel together, leaving Uglyville behind to pursue their dream of reaching children in the Big World., moving from reaction to action.

 The Collapse moment at 65 minutes (74% through) represents the emotional nadir.
 Here, Moxy confronts Ox about his past, feeling betrayed that he hid the truth about Perfection.
 Her faith in both her dream and her mentor is shattered.
 The group fractures—Moxy's optimism, the core of her identity, dies.
-This is her darkest moment., shows the protagonist at their lowest point.
+This is her darkest moment., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 79% of the runtime.
 Moxy realizes the truth: worthiness doesn't come from Lou or the Big World's approval—it comes from within.
 She synthesizes Ox's wisdom with her own optimism.
 The group reunites with new resolve to save both Uglyville and Perfection from Lou's tyranny., demonstrating the transformation achieved throughout the journey.